5 Essentials to Pack For a Family Trip to Paris

 This classic M. Sasek book (price it!) introduces major landmarks with fun illustrations and bite size chunks of trivia kids can relate to and absorb.

-Tiny Traveler poured over it throughout the trip.
+Tiny Traveler pored over it throughout the trip.
 She also insisted we carry our hardcover edition in my backpack so we could open it and read each time we came to site mentioned.

 Madeline also has quite a few landmarks tucked away in its pages.